system-f/fp-course/README.markdown

               y <- expr
               putStrLn (show (x, y))

-What about these two programs?
+What about these two Python programs?

     def writeFile(filename, contents):
         with open(filename, "w") as f: